13 listings

 What to do if you find a lost animal in Auburn, state of Washington

-• Consider fostering the %animal% temporarily while searching for its owner.
+• Consider fostering the animal temporarily until its owner is found.

 How to write an ad about a lost or found animal in Auburn, state of Washington?